- Provides deep insights into your sleep and recovery

 Biostrap is not your run-of-the-mill wearable.
 Instead of predominantly focusing on tracking activity, it lets you know how well you are recovering.
-It’s only real competition is Whoop 3.0 which dishes out a lot of the same data.
+In essence, it tries to emulate Whoop 3.0 which dishes out a lot of the same data.

 Using Biostrap has been an educational experience into the importance of getting enough sleep and rest, and how this impacts performance.
 There is some activity tracking data, too, including the novel rep and set tracking functionality.
 But you will find most value in the recovery info.
-Biostrap doesn’t really double up as a standard fitness tracker so you should be aware of that.
+Biostrap doesn’t really double up as a standard fitness tracker so in a sense is a one trick pony.